 Case (ii) $\sin\theta=\sin\phi=0$.

 By a direct computation, one can get the same intervals and $\alpha$ as case (i).

 Case (iii) $\cos\theta=\cos\phi=0$.

 In this case, one can get the same intervals as case (i) and $\alpha=\frac{{c'}^2}{d^2}=\frac{{d'}^2}{d^2}$ by similar calculation.
-If the IGO is type II, a dirct computation shows that we have the same intervals and $\alpha$ as Type I. The only difference is that $t_1$ is replaced by $t_2$.
+If the IGO is type II, a direct computation shows that we have the same intervals and $\alpha$ as Type I. The only difference is that $t_1$ is replaced by $t_2$.

-``$\Leftarrow $'' If the desired IGO is type I, one can choose $t_1\in \Omega$ and then $t_2, \omega_1, \omega_2$ are fixed by (6).
-Next, accoording to the interval that $t_1$ belongs, we pick suitable $\theta$ and $\phi$ to construct some IGO for conversion of pure states.
-If the desired IGO is type II, one can choose $t_2\in \Omega$ and others are the same as the type I. $ $
+``$\Leftarrow $'' If the desired IGO is type I, then one can choose $t_1\in \Omega$. $t_2, \omega_1, \omega_2$ are fixed by (6).
+Next, according to the interval that $t_1$ belongs, we pick suitable $\theta$ and $\phi$ to construct some IGO for conversion of pure states.
+If the desired IGO is type II, then one can choose $t_2\in \Omega$ and other parameters can be chosen analogously. $ $